 Dr. Ali Razban – Purdue University Indianapolis, Indiana

-He received M.S.E. degree in Electrical Engineering and Computer Science Department from the University of Michigan, Ann Arbor, MI in 1991.
-His area of Specialization is controls and signal Processing.
-He received Doctorate degree from University of London, London, UK in 1994.
-His area of specialization is Control, Robotics and automation.
-Since 1989 to 1994 he worked as a Research Associate in Department of Mechanical Engineering, Imperial College, London, UK.
-In Aug 1999 he joined as an Adjunct Professor, Department of Mechanical Engineering, Binghamton University, Binghamton, NY.
-From 2010 to 2016 he joined as an Senior Lecturer, Department of Mechanical Engineering, Indiana University Purdue University (IUPUI).
-He was promoted as an Assistant Director in 2011 and Director of the Bachelor of Science in Energy Engineering (BSEEN) Program in 2016 Industrial assessment Center, Indiana University Purdue University (IUPUI).
+He has received M.S.E. degree in Electrical Engineering and Computer Science Department from the University of Michigan, Ann Arbor, MI in 1991-area of Specialization being controls and signal Processing.
+He has received Doctorate degree from University of London, UK in 1994 wherein the area of specialization was Control, Robotics and automation.
+Since 1989 to 1994 he has worked as a Research Associate in Department of Mechanical Engineering, Imperial College, London, UK.
+In Aug 1999 he joined as an Adjunct Professor, Department of Mechanical Engineering, Binghamton University, NY.
+From 2010 to 2016 he has served as a Senior Lecturer, Department of Mechanical Engineering, Indiana University Purdue University (IUPUI).
+He was promoted as an Assistant Director in 2011 and Director of the Bachelor of Science in Energy Engineering (BSEEN) Program in 2016 at Industrial assessment Center, Indiana University Purdue University (IUPUI).

 Topic of the Talk: The Current and Future State of World Energy and Energy Management

-His area of specialization is nanomaterials science and engineering.
-He received Doctorate degree from University of Singapore, Singapore in 2013.
-His area of specialization is development low-cost photovoltaic devices for solar energy harvesting.
-Since 2013 to till now he worked as a Post-doctoral research fellow in Department of Mechanical Engineering at NUS Singapore.
-For the past several years, he has been involved in the development of safe, reliable and environmentally friendly lithium-ion and sodium-ion battery technologies.
+He has received Master degree in Physics from school of physics, University of Hyderabad in 2005-area of specialization being nanomaterial’s science and engineering.
+He has received Doctorate degree from University of Singapore in 2013 with area of specialization as development of low-cost photovoltaic devices for solar energy harvesting.
+Since 2013 he has been working as a Post-doctoral research fellow in Department of Mechanical Engineering at NUS Singapore.
+For the past several years, he has been involved in the development of safe, reliable and environment friendly lithium-ion and sodium-ion battery technologies.
 His research work mainly focuses developing promising components of the batteries which enables improved performance, a better environmental profile and offers greater risk mitigation.
 He was a key member of the teams which invented a non-flammable high energy density sodium-ion battery and low-cost high power Li-ion battery.
-The former technology promotes the safety of batteries in commercial applications while the later technology part of the solution to lowering batteries environmental impacts.
+The former technology promotes the safety of batteries in commercial applications while the later technology is a part of the solution to lowering batteries environmental impacts.

-His expertise is in novel materials development, energy efficiency improvement, and product &process development, new technology evaluation, industrial experience in manufacturing batteries for power electronics, automotive industries and grid-storage.
-He published more than 20 papers in international journals and conference proceedings in the field of energy storage and renewable energy conversion.
-He was the organizer of Young investigator forum, CMCEE2018 Singapore.
+His expertise is in novel materials development, energy efficiency improvement,product & process development, new technology evaluation, industrial experience in manufacturing batteries for power electronics, automotive industries and grid-storage.
+He has published more than 20 papers in international journals and conference proceedings in the field of energy storage and renewable energy conversion.
+He was the organizer of Young investigator forum, CMCEE 2018 Singapore.
 He is an active member of MRS Singapore and American ceramic Society, USA.

-Mr. Kapil (Krishna) Baidya, has received M.E. degree in Mechanical Engineering from National University of Singapore in 2000 and B. Tech degree in Mechanical Engineering from IIT Madras in 1993.
+He has received B. Tech degree in Mechanical Engineering from IIT Madras in 1993 and M.E. degree in Mechanical Engineering from National University of Singapore in 2000.
 Since 2009 Mr. Kapil Baidya is with TATA Motors Limited as an Assistant General Manager (Dev) – Advanced Engineering.
-From 2008 to 2009 he worked as a Joint General Manager in ESSAR Engineering Ltd. He also worked as a senior program manager in Flextronics, Chennai from 2007 to 2008.
-KLA-Tencor Principal Mechanical Design Engineer December 2006 – July 2007 (8 months) Chennai Area, India.
-In VES Singapore he worked as a Senior Mechanical R&D Engineer from 2002 to 2006.
-In 2002 he joined as a Senior System Design Engineer in Advanced System Automation, Singapore from 2000 to 2002 .He also worked as a Graduate Engineer Trainee to Senior Engineer in ESSAR Steel Ltd, Surat from 1993 to 1998.
-He worked in various field like Electric and Hybrid Vehicles, Fuel Cell Bus covering the design of Fuel Cell Power as well as Hydrogen Storage and Delivery System under the Grants from DSIR, Design Driven Cost Reduction (DDCR) project for the existing midrange HP printers etc.
+From 2008 to 2009 he has worked as a Joint General Manager in ESSAR Engineering Ltd. He has also worked as a senior program manager in Flextronics, Chennai from 2007 to 2008 and in KLA-Tencor as the Principal Mechanical Design Engineer during December 2006 to July 2007 at Chennai Area, India.
+In VES Singapore he has worked as a Senior Mechanical R&D Engineer from 2002 to 2006.
+He had joined as a Senior System Design Engineer in Advanced System Automation, Singapore from 2000 to 2002 .He also worked as a Graduate Engineer Trainee to Senior Engineer in ESSAR Steel Ltd, Surat from 1993 to 1998.
+He has worked in various fields like Electric and Hybrid Vehicles, Fuel Cell Bus covering the design of Fuel Cell Power as well as Hydrogen Storage and Delivery System under the Grants from DSIR, Design Driven Cost Reduction (DDCR) project for the existing mid range HP printers etc.